Phoenix Preeclampsia Attorneys

 Effects of Preeclampsia & Eclampsia on the Baby

-When preeclampsia occurs, it is must be monitored closely and it is often necessary to deliver the baby as soon as possible.
+When preeclampsia occurs, it must be monitored closely and it is often necessary to deliver the baby as soon as possible.
 Complications that may occur during birth when the baby has been affected by preeclampsia include:

 - Lack of blood flow to the placenta